-Well, I hadn’t and after I finally baked one for the first time, I wondered why it failed to garner any attention before in our home.
-I love the sweet and spicy flavor, the interesting, grainy texture of the pears baked into a pie.
+Because I had never heard of it before.
+After I finally baked this simple, rustic Pear Pie with a Lard Crust for the first time, I wondered why it failed to garner any attention in our home before now.
+I love the sweet and spicy flavor, the interesting, grainy texture of the pears baked into a pie!

-- 1 recipe double pie crust (Try my flakey pie crust here.)
+- 1 recipe double pie crust (Try my flaky pie crust here.)